cmmarslender/chia-caching-proxy/README.md

 ### Cache Behavior

-The proxy uses an opt-in caching model:
+The proxy uses an opt-in caching model with success validation:
 - **If `CACHE_ALLOWLIST` is not set or empty**: No requests are cached.
 All requests are forwarded to the backend and return `X-Cache: SKIP`.
-- **If `CACHE_ALLOWLIST` is set**: Only requests to paths listed in the allowlist are cached.
+- **If `CACHE_ALLOWLIST` is set**: Only requests to paths listed in the allowlist are eligible for caching.
 Cached requests return `X-Cache: HIT` or `X-Cache: MISS`, while non-cacheable requests return `X-Cache: SKIP`.

+**Success-based caching**: Even for cacheable paths, responses are only cached if:
+1. The response body is valid JSON
+2. The JSON contains a `"success"` field
+3. The `"success"` field has a value of `true`

+This means error responses (even with HTTP 200 status) are never cached.
+The response is returned to the client immediately, and JSON parsing and caching happen asynchronously in the background, ensuring minimal latency.

 All requests are still proxied to the backend regardless of cache configuration.